markiewitch/doctor-slots-api/README.md

 247 120 867 unique values per second assuming a 20-year-long retention.

 If we require more space, I would consider sharding the data (ie. per continent/country/specialization) instead of putting everything into one place.
-An additional benefit is readability and for additional error-proofness I will prepend all identifiers with resource type, ie. doctor IDs will follow the pattern of D******* where the asterisks are base-36 encoded integers from database.

 URLs like `/slots/SFV506GS7` are a lot nicer than `/slots/1fcde0e9-13ee-4c0e-9c58-3ed90107d108`.